Gaisal train collision: Failures

-According to the witnesses, engine of Avadh Assam express jumped several feet high and engine of Brahmaputra Mail rammed into several coaches of Avadh Assam Express resulting in one of the deadliest disasters of the Indian Railways.
+According to witnesses, the engine of Avadh Assam Express jumped several feet high and the engine of Brahmaputra Mail rammed into several coaches of the Avadh Assam Express, resulting in one of the deadliest disasters of the Indian Railways.

-If perhaps the driver of Avadh Assam Express had seen the signal lights by peeping outside from his seat, he could have averted the disaster as on his line, all signals were pointing opposite side green instead of usual front facing green signals.
-That opposite side green signal was for the driver BC Wardhan of Delhi bound Brahmaputra Mail.
-Moreover, if station cabin of Kishanganj Railway station could have checked the green signal of upline not turned to red which was supposed to be red in case Avadh Assam Express would have touched upline, this disaster could have been averted.
-Whenever any train crosses the Advance Starter point of railway station, green signal is turned to red either manually or automatically and again becomes green after train crosses nearby one or two stations.
+The driver, B.N.
+Roy of Avadh Assam Express, failed to notice that all signals were facing the opposite side instead of the green light facing towards the locomotive as usual.
+The opposite green signals were for the driver of the Delhi-bound Brahmaputra Mail.
+If the station cabin of Kishanganj had checked that the green signals of the up line had not turned to red, the disaster could have been averted.
+Whenever any train crosses the "Advance Starter" point of a railway station, a green signal is turned to red either manually or automatically and again becomes green after the train crosses near one or two stations, a practice similar to block signaling.

-Since Avadh Assam express had not touched the upline, green signals on upline were lighting up green and had not turned red.
-If perhaps this had been noticed by cabin staff of Kishanganj Railway station on time, trains could have been stopped before Gaisal and this disaster could have been averted.
+Since the Avadh Assam Express had not touched the up line, green signals on the up line remained green and had not turned red.
+The cabin staff of Kishanganj railway station failed to notice the problem in time.

-Assistant Station Master (ASM) of Kishanganj station, S P Chandra, later admitted to sending the Avadh Assam Express on the wrong (down) line, causing it to collide with the Brahmaputra Mail on August 1, first presented by a preliminary inquiry report of Chief Commissioner of Railway Safety (CCRS).
-Immediately after the incident Chandra absconded and was arrested in Katihar on August 10.
+Assistant Station Master (ASM) of Kishanganj station, S P Chandra, later admitted to sending the Avadh Assam Express on the wrong (down) line, causing it to collide with the Brahmaputra Mail on August 1.
+Chandra's testimony was first presented by a preliminary inquiry report of Chief Commissioner of Railway Safety (CCRS).
+Immediately after the incident, Chandra absconded and was arrested in Katihar on August 10.